 Because of our long-standing commitment to transformational community engagement as a standard practice, GCDD tagged Global Ubuntu to provide oversight for the RCP Initiative.
-We work alongside partners to support them in engaging community members, train them in Asset-based Community Development and Popular Education principles, and build capacity through facilitated learning opportunities.
+We worked alongside partners to support them in engaging community members, trained them in Asset-based Community Development and Popular Education principles, and helped them build capacity through facilitated learning opportunities.

-This thoughtful, action-learning approach equips community members at the local, grassroots level to use person-centered supports, community-centered connections, and persistent and reflective learning to work toward common goals to improve their community.
-RCP program partners have been located in Americus, Clarkston, Dahlonega, Macon, Moultrie, and Savannah.
+This thoughtful, action-learning approach equipped community members at the local, grassroots level to use person-centered supports, community-centered connections, and persistent and reflective learning to work toward common goals to improve their community.
+RCP program partners were located through the state, including in Americus, Clarkston, Dahlonega, Macon, Moultrie, and Savannah.

 By handing the reins to individual communities and leading by stepping back, Global Ubuntu helped GCDD support real communities to flourish and achieve real and lasting, community-based change.

 Along with the RCP, Georgia Council on Developmental Disabilities (GCDD) and Global Ubuntu worked together to support Welcoming Community Dialogues (WCD) on social issues and themes in communities statewide.
 The aim of the dialogues was to create space for community members of differing backgrounds, races and abilities to discuss and dream of a society where everyone is treated with dignity and justice.